-The majority of the statues were created with help from the inhabitants of the nearby fishing village, Puerto Morelos.
+Taylor used the local fishing community as the springboard for his inspiration and began using the inhabitants to help him with his work.
 Volunteers were covered in specialist marine cement, and their likenesses were then cast in marine concrete from the resulting moulds.
-All the materials used were chosen specifically for their PH-neutral properties, and their abilities to promote the growth of algae and coral.
-The statues were then weighted and carefully paced in chosen sites, just off the coast of Cancun.
+All the materials used were chosen specifically for their PH-neutral properties, and the fact that algae and coral would grow freely all over them.
+The statues were then weighted and carefully placed in chosen sites just off the coast of Cancun.

 However, there’s much more to the Cancun Underwater Museum than just a collection of statues that look like some of the locals.
 Taylor used the installation for social commentaries, which are fascinating for anyone taking the dive to go and see it.
 In the clear, sapphire waters, you can see a little girl with her head tilted towards the surface and a small smile on her face.
 Nearby, there are six bankers with their heads in the sea-bed, unable to see any of the beauty that surrounds them.
 You’ll even find a few famous faces in the undersea assembly.
 Look out for TV personalities, models and politicians.
 In addition, the most recent piece to have joined the collection is a life-size, concrete Volkswagen Beetle.
 There are almost 500 statues in the Cancun Underwater Museum, so you can easily spend an entire dive down there and still have to come back again and again to see more of the installation.